Carole Lombard: Early life and education (1908–1920)

 Lombard was born in Fort Wayne, Indiana, on October 6, 1908, at 704 Rockhill Street.
-Christened with the name Jane Alice Peters, she was the third child and only daughter of Frederic Christian Peters (1875–1935) and Elizabeth Jayne "Bessie" (Knight) Peters (1876–1942).
-Her two older brothers, with whom she was close, both growing up and in adulthood, were Frederic Charles (1902–1979) and John Stuart (1906–1956).
-Lombard's parents both descended from wealthy families and her early years were lived in comfort, with biographer Robert Matzen calling it her "silver spoon period".
-The marriage between her parents was strained, however, and in October 1914, her mother took the children and moved to Los Angeles.
+Christened Jane Alice Peters, she was the third child and only daughter of Frederic Christian Peters and Elizabeth Jayne "Bessie" (Knight) Peters.
+Her two older brothers, with whom she was close all her life, were Frederic Charles and John Stuart.
+Lombard's parents both came from wealthy families, and biographer Robert Matzen called her early years her "silver spoon period".
+Her parents' marriage was strained, and in October 1914, her mother took the children and moved to Los Angeles.
 Although the couple did not divorce, the separation was permanent.
-Her father's continued financial support allowed the family to live without worry, if not with the same affluence they had enjoyed in Indiana, and they settled into an apartment near Venice Boulevard in Los Angeles.
+Her father's continued financial support allowed the family to live comfortably, and they settled into an apartment near Venice Boulevard.

-Described by her biographer Wes Gehring as "a free-spirited tomboy", the young Lombard was passionately involved in sports and enjoyed watching movies.
-At Virgil Junior High School, she participated in tennis, volleyball, and swimming, and won trophies for her achievements in athletics.
-At the age of 12, this hobby unexpectedly landed Lombard her first screen role.
-While playing baseball with friends, she caught the attention of the film director Allan Dwan, who later recalled seeing "a cute-looking little tomboy ... out there knocking the hell out of the other kids, playing better baseball than they were.
+At Virgil Junior High School, Lombard participated in tennis, volleyball, and swimming, and won trophies in athletics.
+At the age of 12, her passion for sports landed Lombard her first screen role.
+While playing baseball, she caught the attention of film director Allan Dwan, who later recalled seeing "a cute-looking little tomboy... out there knocking the hell out of the other kids, playing better baseball than they were.
 And I needed someone of her type for this picture."
-With the encouragement of her mother, Lombard happily took a small role in the melodrama A Perfect Crime (1921).
+With the encouragement of her mother, Lombard took a small role in the melodrama A Perfect Crime (1921).
 She was on set for two days, playing the sister of Monte Blue.
-Dwan later commented, "She ate it up".
+Dwan later said "She ate it up."